Particles Frequently Asked Questions

 name mypackage version 2.1.1 description A package repository type git url git://github.com/username/mypackage

 It may look like the only benefit is fewer syntax characters, but there's actually more we can now do.
-Our package.npm grammar file gets typechecking, autocomplete, tailored syntax highlighting, can support multiline strings, strings without quotes that don't require escaping, comments, and more.
+Our package.scroll file would have Parsers to get typechecking, autocomplete, tailored syntax highlighting, support for multiline strings, strings without quotes that don't require escaping, comments, and more.

 Note: the JSON example above works correctly, but JSON and Particles are not equivalent by default, since JSON does not support certain structures and Particles does not implement all JSON types by default.
-If you want JSON features such as keys with spaces, numbers, or arrays, you'll need to use a higher level Scroll Dialect such as Dug that has a 1-to-1 relationship to JSON.
+If you want JSON features such as keys with spaces, numbers, or arrays, you'll need to use Parsers such as Dug that has a 1-to-1 relationship to JSON.

 What is a basic example of Particles for programming languages?